tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 ## Understanding pricing tiers

 Overall, I've only been using Wasabi for a couple of months now, but I'm happy with the service and plan to stay.
 I feel like it's the least expensive hosting option for large amounts of media.
 There are different price tiers, though, and it's complicated trying to figure out just how much media hosting will cost.
-At some point my costs might change, as there is a bandwidth threshold where egress is no longer free (but I guess I haven't reached it yet).
+At some point my costs might change, as there is a bandwidth threshold where egress is no longer free.
 Wasabi explains:

 > * If your monthly downloads (egress) are less than or equal to your active storage volume, then your storage use case is a good fit for Wasabi’s free egress policy.
 > * If your monthly downloads (egress) are greater than your active storage volume, then your storage use case is not a good fit for Wasabi’s free egress policy.
 >
 > For example, if you store 100 TB with Wasabi and download 100 TB or less within a monthly billing cycle, then your storage use case is a good fit for our free egress policy.
 If your monthly downloads exceed 100 TB, then your use case is not a good fit. ([Pricing FAQs](https://wasabi.com/cloud-storage-pricing/pricing-faqs/))

-This explanation isn't one that I totally understand, because according to my egress utilization, my egressGB for August was 354.6, while the total storage in that same bucket was at the most about 37 GB.
+This explanation isn't one that I totally understand, because according to my egress utilization, my costs should be more.
+My egress utilization for August was 354.6 GB, while the total storage in that same bucket was at the most about 37 GB.
 So admittedly, I don't understand why my egress is free (37 GB storage < 354.6 GB egress).
 But I'm not complaining.

-To avoid misinformation, though, I reached out to Wasabi to ask why my egress was free if my egress utilization is 354.6 GB while the storage is about 37 GB (not a 1:1 ratio).
+To avoid misinformation about Wasabi's costs in this post, though, I reached out to Wasabi to ask why my egress was free given that my egress utilization is 354.6 GB, which is much more than the 37 GB of storage in the bucket (and is not a 1:1 ratio).
 They said,

 > Free egress is a good use case for us when the model is 1:1 ratio of storage to monthly download amount.
 If your storage use case exceeds the guidelines of our free egress policy on a regular basis, we reserve the right to limit or suspend your account.
 [Wasabi Pricing FAQs](https://wasabi-support.zendesk.com/hc/en-us/articles/360027020311-Wasabi-Pricing-FAQs?source=search)